 For approval and more information regarding requirements, contact the UMB Office of the Fire Marshal (firemarshal@umaryland.edu).

-Applicable to Events Hosted by the University of Maryland, Baltimore (UMB) or events hosted on UMB property by external or affiliated groups such as student or alumni associations, professional organizations, federal, state or local agencies.
+This guidance applies to all events hosted by the University of Maryland, Baltimore (UMB) and to events held on UMB property by external or affiliated organizations, including but not limited to student or alumni associations, professional organizations, and federal, state, or local agencies, where food is provided by an external caterer.

 Purpose

-To ensure the health and safety of all attendees—including students, faculty, staff, and visitors—by establishing clear expectations for food safety when external caterers are engaged for University events.
+To protect the health and safety of all event attendees—including students, faculty, staff, and visitors—by establishing clear expectations for food safety and food allergy risk reduction when external caterers are engaged for University related events.

 Caterer Requirements